CLOUZ HOUZ DESIGN GUIDES - What’s your style?

 Primary Bedroom Board: Cozy bedroom mix with carved wood headboard, brass sconce, pleated lamp, slipcovered chair, woven basket, black ceramic bowl, light wood nightstand, cream bed.

 This space should exhale.
-I like the structure of an iron canopy bed (or a carved wood headboard if you prefer warmth), then keep everything around it quiet: ivory linen bedding, a thin quilt, and one tapestry-floral pillow for depth.
-Bedside lighting is simple and warm—brass swing-arm sconces free up the nightstands, which I keep to a low, clean wood nightstand with petite hardware.
+Against the structure of an iron canopy bed (or a carved wood headboard if you prefer warmth), keep everything around it quiet: ivory linen bedding, a thin quilt, and one tapestry-floral pillow for depth.
+Bedside lighting is simple and warm.
+Brass swing-arm sconces free up the nightstands, kept to a low, clean wood nightstand with petite hardware.
 Across from the bed, a slipcovered lounge chair becomes the reading spot; drape it with a patterned throw and set a pleated table lamp on the dresser for that soft evening glow.
-A black ceramic catchall bowl holds rings and lip balm, a woven basket swallows extra quilts, and a tiny shell trinket box is the bit of romance that makes the room feel personal.
-I hang one small vintage landscape slightly off-center above the bed—imperfection keeps the room from feeling decorated within an inch of its life.
+A black ceramic catchall bowl holds rings and lip balm, and a woven basket swallows extra quilts.
+This tiny shell trinket box is the bit of romance that makes the room feel personal.
+Hang one small vintage landscape slightly off-center above the bed — imperfection keeps the room from feeling decorated within an inch of its life.

 Bathroom